Understanding the Importance of the Number of Turns in Transformer Output Voltage

-Transformers operate on the principle of electromagnetic induction, where the voltage induced in the secondary coil is proportional to the ratio of the number of turns in the secondary coil (N₂) to the number of turns in the primary coil (N₁).
-The transformer output voltage (V₂) can be expressed with the equation:
+Here’s the thing: transformers operate based on electromagnetic induction.
+It's not magic — it’s science!
+The voltage induced in the secondary coil (let’s call it V₂) is directly proportional to the ratio of turns in the secondary coil (N₂) compared to the primary coil (N₁).

 [